Subscribe via Email

 Author Archives: Audrey Watters

-With all the talk about the “unbundling” of education, it’s interesting to see several universities start to experiment with a re-bundling of sorts — that is, bundling textbook expenses along with students’ course fees and tuition, and as such requiring … Continue reading
+By Audrey WattersMore Posts (3) With all the talk about the “unbundling” of education, it’s interesting to see several universities start to experiment with a re-bundling of sorts — that is, bundling textbook expenses along with students’ course fees and … Continue reading

-I admit: I don’t read Terms of Service agreements before hitting the “Accept” button.
+By Audrey WattersMore Posts (3) I admit: I don’t read Terms of Service agreements before hitting the “Accept” button.
 I doubt many folks do, save the lawyers who actually write them.
-As such, it’s hard for me to write an article wagging my finger at … Continue reading
+As such, it’s hard for me to write an … Continue reading

-Much of the mainstream media attention paid to MOOCs lately has involved the content, the credentialing, the cost, the class size.
+By Audrey WattersMore Posts (3) Much of the mainstream media attention paid to MOOCs lately has involved the content, the credentialing, the cost, the class size.
 But what about the technology?
-It was (not surprisingly) Stephen Downes’ OLDaily that got me thinking about what can we … Continue reading
+It was (not surprisingly) Stephen Downes’ OLDaily that got me … Continue reading

-History professor Jonathan Rees called it an “uncharacteristically subtle post.”
-When he posted an excerpt from his university’s report on its Blackboard usage, he didn’t have to say much: “I think all I want to do here is point out … Continue reading
+By Audrey WattersMore Posts (3) History professor Jonathan Rees called it an “uncharacteristically subtle post.”
+When he posted an excerpt from his university’s report on its Blackboard usage, he didn’t have to say much: “I think all I want to … Continue reading

-The learning management system upstart Instructure is unveiling Canvas K-12 today, a version of its platform aimed — as the name suggests — for the K-12 level.
-The company says that it’s already had over a dozen school districts adopt … Continue reading
+By Audrey WattersMore Posts (3) The learning management system upstart Instructure is unveiling Canvas K-12 today, a version of its platform aimed — as the name suggests — for the K-12 level.
+The company says that it’s already had over … Continue reading